ウールの虫食い対策と「喰われた後の対応」

 Step 3: Secure the edges of the hole .
 Sew all around the hole, pulling the thread tight to prevent it from fraying.
 The stitch should be small and go all the way around the edge of the hole.

 Step 4: Make the warp threads <br>Pass a needle through the top and bottom holes to create several warp threads.
-Repeat, keeping the threads taut.
+Repeat, pulling the threads taut.

 Step 5: Weaving the weft <br>Thread the weft between the warp threads.
 Move the needle up and down, weaving alternately over and under the warp threads.
 Cut the thread when you're done and secure it with a knot.